ece4078dev/ECE4078_Lab_2025/Week05-06/M2_marking.md

 - A target is detected but given the wrong label
 - A distractor is incorrectly detected
 - Any extra/false detections

+**Example:**
+If an image contains a pear (target), a lemon (target), and a lime (distractor), you will only receive 3 points if your detector produces bounding boxes with correct labels for both the pear and the lemon, and does not produce any detection for the lime.

+You will receive 0 points if the lime is detected, if either the pear or lemon is missed, if either is detected with the wrong label, or if any extra bounding box appears.

 #### Examples of Correct vs Incorrect Bounding Box Sizes